 Collecting guide: American Impressionism

-Specialist Elizabeth Beaman offers an introduction to the movement and assesses the contributions of its leading lights, from Cassatt to Hassam, Breck to Benson — featuring works offered in our American Art sale in May 2017 in New York
+An expert introduction to the movement and the contributions of its leading lights, from Cassatt to Hassam, Breck to Benson — featuring works offered at Christie’s

 American Impressionism — at home and abroad

-In the late 19th century, a period which witnessed the full flowering of the Impressionist movement, a handful of American artists — including Guy Rose, Frederick Frieseke, Theodore Earl Butler, Willard Metcalf, Jane Peterson and Lila Cabot Perry — travelled to France.
-Many studied at the prestigious Paris art school the Académie Julian, and a number moved to Giverny to join the artist’s colony established by Monet.
+In the late 19th century, a period that witnessed the full flowering of the Impressionist movement, a handful of American artists — including Guy Rose, Frederick Frieseke, Theodore Earl Butler, Willard Metcalf, Jane Peterson and Lila Cabot Perry — travelled to France.
+Many studied at the prestigious Académie Julian art school in Paris, and a number moved to Giverny to join the artist’s colony established by Monet.

 At the outbreak of the First World War in 1914, most of the American artists at Giverny returned home.
 There, many continued to paint in the Impressionist style, translating techniques first explored in France to American scenes.